 - There are more accessories, such as tempered-glass lids, silicone lids, and the availability of replacement parts for the Instant Pot.

-- The Instant Pot uses a stainless steel inner pot which promotes better searing and browning.
+- It uses a stainless steel inner pot which promotes better searing and browning.

 - And, most recipes are based on the functions of the Instant Pot.

 - The slight price difference might not be worth the easier learning curve that comes with the Instant Pot brand.

-Another recommendation is to go with the basic model of Instant Pot.
+Another Instant Pot for beginners recommendation is to go with the basic model.
 The exception is if you’ll be using special features like a yogurt setting.

-Check out a few Instant Pots in person before buying if you’ve never used one.
+Check out a few Instant Pot models in person before buying if you’ve never used one.
 I prefer going into a speciality kitchen store like Williams-Sonoma or Sur La Table, so I can ask questions and see a demonstration of the appliance.